 Giving a voice to our most vulnerable is essential to what we do.
 The NMHEC is committed to work alongside cross-sectoral partners to highlight community concerns and advance policies and practices that address social determinants of health.

-Research, Data, and Dissemination: Research is essential to developing evidence-based interventions that can improve population health outcomes.
+Research is essential to developing evidence-based interventions that can improve population health outcomes.
 In collaboration with research institutions, the NMHEC is committed to:

 - Identifying and contributing to interdisciplinary research needs that address the intersection between social determinants and health